icp4apps/repo-tools/README.md

 To run the tools follow these staight forward steps:

 1) Create your configuration file and place it in the config folder.
-2) From the base folder of the repository run the build tool using the command `./scripts/hub_build.sh`.
+2) From the base folder of the repository run the build tool using the command `./scripts/hub_build.sh <config file>`.
+You do not need to specify the path to the file.
-3) Once the script you can host the generated assets in a location your tooling / developers can access or, if using private repositories, push the nginx image to your image registry and deploy it.
+3) Once the script has completed you can host the generated assets in a location your tooling / developers can access or, if using private repositories, push the nginx image to your image registry and deploy it.